Does a Donald Trump debt relief program exist?

 When it comes to using the debt snowball method to get out of high credit card debt, start with a budget analysis (which you can easily do with this free tool here).

 With the budget tool we’ve linked to above, you can easily find ways to free-up cash and put that money towards paying off debt.

 Alternative Ways to Resolve High-Interest Credit Cards

 You can transfer your high-interest credit card balances to either a low-interest balance transfer card or a low monthly payment home equity line of credit.

 Home equity lines of credit offer the lowest monthly payment and usually include low-interest rates.

 Both of these options come with their own set of risks.

-By transferring credit card balances on to a home equity line of credit, you are permanently swapping an unsecured debt for a secured debt.
+By transferring credit card balances on to a home equity line of credit, you are permanently swapping unsecured debt for secured debt.
 By doing so, you are putting your property at risk of getting foreclosed on at some point in the future.
 If you ever default on the loan, you could lose your property.

 When it comes to balance transfer credit cards, they include an up-front fee of between 3%-5% of the total debt amount being transferred on to the card.
 That’s not the only slap in the face that you’ll get with a balance transfer card, more is coming.
-The 0% interest rate only lasts for 6-18 months, after that the interest rate can skyrocket above 20%.
+The 0% interest rate only lasts for 6-18 months; after that, the interest rate can skyrocket above 20%.
 Make sure to pay off your entire balance during the intro-period while the rate is at 0%, or else balance transfer cards can cost you even more in the end.
 Also, don’t forget to add in that up-front fee when doing the math on how much you’ll pay when using a balance transfer card.